billtubbs/thesis-sims/README.md

 ### Evaluation metrics

-To calculate the evaluation metrics in Table 2 in the paper, run the script [rod_obs_calc_metrics.m](rod_obs_calc_metrics.m).
+To calculate the evaluation metrics in Table 3.8 of the thesis report, run the script [rod_obs_calc_metrics.m](rod_obs_calc_metrics.m).
 This should produce the following output:

 ```lang-none
 Simulation results loaded from file: rod_obs_sim_1_summary.csv